MohcineDev/Blogify/README.md

 * **Custom JWT Authentication Filter:** Handles token validation, manages the `SecurityContext`, and implements advanced error handling for **banned/deleted users** to ensure proper client-side logout/redirection.
 * **Role-Based Access Control (RBAC):** Utilizes Spring Security's `@EnableMethodSecurity` and `hasAuthority("ADMIN")` for endpoint protection.
-* **Infinite Scroll:** Implemented in the Angular component using the `@HostListener('window:scroll')` to efficiently load posts page-by-page.
-Special care is taken to prevent **scroll jumping** by reserving image space with CSS aspect ratios and carefully restoring the scroll position.
 * **Data Integrity (ON DELETE CASCADE):** JPA/Hibernate is configured using `@OnDelete(action = OnDeleteAction.CASCADE)` on foreign keys to automatically clean up related data (posts, comments) when a user is deleted by an administrator.